0xnurl/mdlrnn-torch/README.md

 ## Evolving networks from scratch for full MDL

 MDLRNNs optimize the Minimum Description Length objective, which isn't differentiable.
-We use a genetic algorithm to train them and then port them to PyTorch, freezing the architecture but not the weights.
+We use a genetic algorithm to evolve networks and then port them to PyTorch, freezing the architecture but not the weights.

-To evolve networks from scratch using a genetic algorithm, use the [genetic algorithm MDLRNN trainer](https://github.com/taucompling/mdlrnn) trainer here: https://github.com/taucompling/mdlrnn/
+To evolve networks from scratch using a genetic algorithm, use the [genetic algorithm MDLRNN trainer](https://github.com/taucompling/mdlrnn) here: https://github.com/taucompling/mdlrnn/